 AS400 API Implementation

-IBMi (AS400) is a modern, secure, stable and highly sophisticated platform that offers one of the lowest total cost of ownership for running diverse workloads.
-There are various integration options provided out of the box and available from third party vendors.
-For current or prospective Mulesoft customers, the easiest option is to leverage AS400 connector.
+IBMi (AS400) is a modern, secure, stable and highly sophisticated platform that offers one of the lowest total costs of ownership for running diverse workloads.
+There are various integration options provided out of the box and available from third-party vendors.
+For current or prospective Mulesoft customers, the easiest option is to leverage the AS400 connector.
 It does not require any additional components to manage on AS400 or other platforms, and development teams can execute AS400 business logic and work with Data Queue messages directly from Mulesoft environments, with little to no AS400 special knowledge required.

 Create AS400 Order